Saint Paul's Church (Augusta, Georgia): The Bells of Saint Paul's

 The fourth Saint Paul's Church (1820) had a belfry with a single bell cast by England's Whitechapel Bell Foundry, which also cast Philadelphia's Liberty Bell and London's Big Ben.
 The 1820 bell was irretrievably damaged when the belfry collapsed in the fire of March 1916 that destroyed the fourth church.
 The remains of the 1820 bell were dug up from the ground under the burned church and saved until they could be incorporated into a new chime of eleven bells for the fifth church.
 This new chime weighing 12,187 pounds was cast by the Meneely Bell Foundry of New York.
-The new bells were dedicated in a solemn service by Rev. George Sherwood Whitney in January 1924.
+The new bells were dedicated in a solemn service by the Rev. George Sherwood Whitney in January 1924.
 The first use of the bells for church services occurred Sunday, June 1, 1924.
 The chime played the Doxology, also known as the Old 100th.
 The great bell is inscribed, "To the Glory of God and in Thanksgiving for the Restoration of this Church.
 Destroyed by Fire, 1916, Glory to God in the Highest."
 The reverse side reads, "The Living to the Church I call, To the grave I summon all."

 The new chime was rung by levers and ropes until it was electrified in 1956.
 It was then controlled by solenoids and metal cable attached to the clappers.
 In 1985, the old swinging clappers were replaced by fix-mounted clappers cast by the Paccard Foundry in France.
 The bells were also provided with computer controls which allowed them to be programmed to play at various times.
 Soon after the chime was enhanced by the addition of three bells cast by the Paccard Foundry to match the original eleven, bringing the total number of bells to fourteen.
 The 1985 computer has since been replaced by a touch screen controller located next to the organ console with a fiber-optic cable connection to the belfry.